 During child bearing years, women are designed to be more sensitive to environmental triggers by evolutionary design, to pass environmental information on to their offspring.
 But once women have exhausted their egg supply from their ovaries, their estrogen levels plummet, and this allows them to increase the absorption of iodine from their gut.
 This is why an Epi-paleo Rx is vitally important to a post menopausal women.
 This is also why autoimmune diseases tend to improve as women become post-menopausal and when they are pregnant.
 Progesterone predominates in both situations, and it supports BDNF and NGF and myelin repair.
 It also will give many women pause before they jump to take birth control pills which mostly have some real or fake estrogens in them.
-This is also why breast cancer walks hand and hand with low iodine and low vitamin D levels.
+This is also why breast cancer walks hand and hand with low iodine, altered melatonin cycles, and low sulfated vitamin D3 levels.
 This is another reason I am not a big fan of estrogen replacement for post menopausal women, and I favor progesterone instead.
 Excessive carbohydrate diets cause us to raise estrogen levels in both sexes.
 Iodine and progesterone favor water retention, ketosis, and brain growth.
 This is why high progesterone levels are favored in the third trimester of human pregnancy.
 This also supports myelin regrowth and ketogenesis that you read about in Energy and Epigenetics 1.
 Consistent high progesterone also favors subcutaneous fat growth for the child, so a women can not go hog wild with exogenous progesterone supplementation in menopause.
 Women need ketosis more then men do as they age, because of these factors.
 I have been consistent at saying this for some time, but now in this series it may have a new meaning for you ladies.
 Fat men have the same needs because they have excess estrogen due to the aromatization of testosterone by fat cells.

 Chimps and Hominids